MES Applications: Make-to-Order and Make-to-Stock

 Benefits

-- Enhanced customer satisfaction through on-time delivery.
+- Higher customer satisfaction through accurate order tracking and timely delivery.

 Example